ACollectionOfAtoms/next.js-starter/README.md

 # Next.js Starter Kit

-This is a starter template for hacking on a [Next.js](https://nextjs.org/) project _quickly_ within a friendly (but opinionated) environment.
+This is a starter template for hacking on a [Next.js](https://nextjs.org/) project _quickly_.
+The intent for this template is to be lightweight yet opinionated.

 ## User Interface